MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/spatial-awareness/usage-guide.md

 If running in editor, one can use the [`AssetDatabase.CreateAsset()`](https://docs.unity3d.com/ScriptReference/AssetDatabase.CreateAsset.html) to save the `Mesh` object to an asset file.

-If running on device, there are many community and store plugins available to serialize the `MeshFilter` data into a model file type([OBJ Example](http://wiki.unity3d.com/index.php/ObjExporter)).
+If running on device, there are many community and store plugins available to serialize the `MeshFilter` data into a model file type.

 ```c#
 // Get the first Mesh Observer available, generally we have only one registered